bovender/ExcelAddinInstaller/README.md

 	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Microsoft®, Windows®, Office, and Excel® are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 [InnoSetup]: http://www.jrsoftware.org/isinfo.php